Survivor (franchise): Tribal challenges

 Prior to the merge, tribes compete against each other in challenges.
-These most often are multi-segment obstacle courses that include both physical and mental elements with the tribe that finishes first declared the winner; commonly, these start with tribe members collecting puzzles pieces that are then used to solve a puzzle by other tribe members.
+These most often are multi-segment obstacle courses that include both physical and mental elements with the tribe that finishes first declared the winner; commonly, these start with tribe members collecting puzzle pieces that are then used to solve a puzzle by other tribe members.
 Other challenges may be based on winning a number of rounds of head-to-head competitions.
 Challenges are normally held with equal numbers of all tribes participating and in some cases equal splits of gender.
 Tribes with more players will be asked to sit out as many players as needed to balance the numbers, with the stipulation that those players cannot sit out in back-to-back reward and immunity challenges.
 When one tribe has more than twice the other tribe members, then players in the larger tribe cannot participate in back-to-back challenges.
 Tribes are given time to strategically decide who should sit out and who will perform the various duties on a challenge.